 Groundwater recharge requires maintenance of neglected storage tanks and drainage systems.
 Aquifers are resilient to the effects of climate change, thereby rewarding investment in their sustainability.

 In sub-Saharan Africa the problems are very different.
 Nearly all of the farming is rain-fed but only a tiny percentage of rainfall is captured for the purpose.
 Soil moisture is often lost through land degradation caused by poor farming practices and deforestation.

-The solution for water scarcity lies in smarter farming methods which secure sustainable ecosystems, integrating improved crop yields with protection of water and forest resources.
-An approach known as agro-ecology has attracted particular interest.
+The solution for water scarcity lies in smarter farming methods which sustain ecosystems, integrating improved crop yields with protection of water and forest resources.
+A low input approach known as agro-ecology has attracted particular interest.

 Technology can contribute to balancing supply and demand for freshwater in more advanced economies.
 For example, a water efficiency label for household appliances, enforced by regulation, is a recognised technology solution to demand management in consumer societies.